Skip to main content

 Step 5

-A monthly check-in keeps the protocol matched to how you are actually responding, season to season.
+Your provider is available if you have questions, and a monthly check-in keeps the protocol matched to how you are actually responding.

 Every PeRx vial arrives fully reconstituted and ready to use.
-There is no mixing step, no measuring, no equipment beyond the vial itself: collect it from the mailroom or the porch, refrigerate at 36-46°F, and dose on schedule.
+There is no mixing step, no measuring, no equipment beyond the vial itself.
+Collect it from the mailroom or the porch, refrigerate at 36 to 46ยฐF, and dose on schedule.
 That single fact separates prescription telehealth from the DIY internet route, where the at-home preparation step is exactly where contamination and dosing errors creep in.

 Before you buy from an IV-lounge menu or a website